Non-exponential decay of a collective excitation in an atomic ensemble coupled to a one-dimensional waveguide: atoms coupled to a one-dimensional waveguide

-After having shown that changing the coupling from being real to being complex can alter the characteristics of the decay dynamics of a single collective excitation, we proceed to a more complex situation where we have an arbitrary number of atoms, $N$, coupled to a one-dimensional waveguide.
-Furthermore, we assume that this coupling is chiral meaning that the photons emitted from the atoms into the waveguide can only propagate in one direction (for example from left to right).
-In this setup, the atoms form a cascaded open quantum system \cite{Gardiner1993, Carmichael1993}.
-The corresponding master equation reads \cite{Stannigel2010, Pichler2015, Lodahl2017}
+After having shown that including the coherent exchange interaction into the dynamics of a two-emitter system can alter the characteristics of the decay dynamics of a single collective excitation, we proceed to a more complex situation where an arbitrary number $N$ of emitters are coupled to a one-dimensional waveguide.
+At first glance, it is not obvious that we can expect similar dynamics as in the case of only two emitters as we are dealing with many dark states that are also coupled to each other leaving the possibility of an ordinary exponential decay albeit with a modified decay rate.
+In the following, we show both numerically and analytically that this is not the case but instead there are oscillations in the population of the bright state with an overall algebraic decay.
+First, we discuss the case of a chiral coupling, meaning that the photons emitted from the atoms into the waveguide can only propagate into one direction, for example from left to right.
+Owing to the chiral coupling, it is possible to derive an analytical expression for the population of the bright state.
+In a second step, we include the emission into the other direction and show that for an extended sample of atoms, the dynamics reduces to that of a chiral waveguide.